 We are committed to providing all the animals in our supply chain with an enriched environment so they have the opportunity to display their natural behaviours.
-For example, our free-range laying hens enjoy an outdoor environment with tree-planting on at least 5% of the range area.
+For example, our free-range laying hens enjoy an outdoor environment with tree-planting on at least 20% of the range area.
 They also benefit from bedding, toys, perches, and provision of grit in the house.
+There is little guidance on the best way to enrich the environment of some farmed fish, this is something we are actively working on with our suppliers.

 Our broiler chickens all have specially designed perches and bales to peck at in their sheds and our turkeys benefit from bales, bedding and perches.
 We are signatories of the Better Chicken Commitment which helps guarantee the quality of the environment in which we raise our chickens.
-Amongst other things, pigs are provided with bedding, or in the case of some continental supply, with toys.
-Dairy cows graze outside for at least half of the year and cow brushes are provided to all adult milking stock.
+Our turkeys are provided with hanging enrichment, perches and straw bales.
+Amongst other things, pigs are provided with straw bedding, or in the case of some continental supply, with toys.
+Dairy cows graze outside for at least 183 days per year and cow brushes are provided to all adult milking stock.
 Calves are raised in social groups.
 All pens with milking goat nannies have enrichment provided.
 All our beef, and venison have bedding provided when indoors.
 In our aquaculture systems, 100% of halibut are provided with shelves.
 Whilst all other finfish species are raised to industry leading stocking densities, at this time none have specifically enriched environments.
-We are working with our suppliers to explore ways to enrich these environments for all species.
+We are actively working with our suppliers to explore ways to enrich these environments for all species.